sorgerlab/indra/README.md

-The next example shows querying the [BEL large corpus](http://public.ndexbio.org/#/network/9ea3c170-01ad-11e5-ac0f-000c29cb28fb) network thorugh [NDEx](http://ndexbio.org) for a neighborhood of a given list of proteins using their HGNC gene names.
+The next example shows querying the [BEL large corpus](http://public.ndexbio.org/#/network/9ea3c170-01ad-11e5-ac0f-000c29cb28fb) network through [NDEx](http://ndexbio.org) for a neighborhood of a given list of proteins using their HGNC gene names.

 ```python